itsChris/SolviaPageCrawler/README.md

 ## Important Notes

-- **Rate Limits:** This tool uses concurrent tasks to speed up the link checking process.
-Ensure you do not overwhelm servers or get blocked by making too many requests in a short span of time.
 - **SSL Warnings:** If the tool encounters an invalid SSL certificate, it will log a red warning in the console but will continue execution.

 ## Contribute